 When we strive to live in balance with seasonal energetics, there is a source of self-empowerment at our fingertips.
-This is because it is strengthening the body and deepens the connection to its surroundings to learn one’s innate connection with the seasons.
+It strengthens the body and deepens the connection to its surroundings to harmonize with the seasons.

 When lifestyle habits are not in balance with the seasonal energetic, it can affect personal health in the seasons to come.
-For example: overworking (especially in the winter, when it is important to rest and rebuild energy) exhausts the energy and can make a person vulnerable to sickness in the following seasons.
-Often the form that the sickness takes will stem from the individual’s constitutional weakness (ex: digestive, immunity, etc.).
-A primary way to prevent illness is through tonifying (strengthening) the body with food, herbal medicine, and acupuncture.
-These methods can resolve an illness pattern, such as allergies, chronic colds and flu’s, etc.
+For example: overworking (especially in the winter, when we need to rest and rebuild) exhausts the energy and can make a person vulnerable to sickness in the following seasons.
+Often the ailment will stem from the individual’s constitutional weakness (ex: digestive, immunity, etc.).
+A primary way to prevent illness is through strengthening the body with food, herbal medicine, and acupuncture.
+These methods can resolve an illness pattern, such as allergies, chronic colds, and more.

 The seasonal energetics, including diet and lifestyle suggestions, are:

-- Avoid caffeine, drugs, stimulants, and fried food
+- Avoid caffeine, drugs, stimulants, and fried foods.

 - Fire Element

-- red foods: such as berries and red fruits (like blackberries, raspberries, and Hawthorne berry: all are flavonoid containing foods that benefit the blood vessels)
+- Red foods: such as berries (such as blackberries, raspberries, and Hawthorne berry: all are flavonoid-rich foods that benefit the blood vessels) and red fruits.

-- drink teas that are cooling in nature are great: such as peppermint, hibiscus, green tea, etc.
+- Try to drink teas that are cooling in nature: such as peppermint, hibiscus, green tea, etc.

-- loosen up: enjoy playing, relationships, and take a vacation,
+- Loosen up: enjoy playing, relish in your relationships, and take a vacation

-- Avoid eating large meals, heavy meats, spicy food, and greasy food
+- Avoid eating large or heavy meals, excessive meats, spicy food, and greasy food

 - Earth Element